 Just check the version of tshark tool by using the -v options

 tshark tool provides flexibility to the user to display the specific number of captured packets.

 8. List out all the interfaces available to capture the network traffic

-If you have a doubt of number of available interfaces, use -D option.
+If you have a doubt about the number of available interfaces, use -D option.

 9. Capture only packets from the specific source or destination IP

 This is the most used command by security researchers and network engineers.
 If you want to filter traffic based on specific IP, use -f option.